zdravkov/kendo-docs/api/wrappers/jsp/datePicker.md

 ### start `String`

 Specifies the start view.
-The following settings are available for the
+The following settings are available for the start value:

 #### Example
     <kendo:datePicker start="start">